NamitaMalik/E2E-testing-with-Protractor/README.md

 Now, its time to get our hands dirty with some piece of code, but before that let's have a look at some pre-requisites:

-1. Setting up Protractor on your system(I am assuming that **NodeJS** is installed on your system)
+Let's set up **Protractor** on your system(I am assuming that **NodeJS** is installed on your system)
-  1. Install protractor globally using the command  ```npm install –g protractor``` or use the command ```npm install protractor``` if you want to install it for a particular project.
+  1. Install **Protractor** globally using the command  ```npm install –g protractor``` or use the command ```npm install protractor``` if you want to install it for a particular project.
   2. To check if you have correctly installed it, use the command ```protractor --version```.

 Yes, it's that easy!!

 Now, let's have a look at the functionality that we want to test:

-a.
-There is checkbox, which needs to be checked when user has credit card.
-On checking the checkbox, "Yes" would be printed on the page and on un-checking it, "No".
+1. There is checkbox, which needs to be checked when user has credit card.
+On checking the checkbox, "Yes" would be printed on the page and on un-checking it, "No"
-b.
-When the checkbox is un-checked, credit card number input field would be disabled and on checking it, input field will be enabled.
+2. When the checkbox is un-checked, credit card number input field would be disabled and on checking it, input field will be enabled
-c.
-There is Save button also.
-On clicking the Save button error/success message is displayed.
+3. There is Save button also.
+On clicking the Save button error/success message is displayed
-d.
-Error message would be displayed in the following conditions:
+4. Error message would be displayed in the following conditions
     1. When input field is empty.
     2. When anything except numbers is input in the input field.
     3. When less than 16 digits are added in the input field.
-e.
-Success Message would be shown in the following cases:
+5. Success Message would be shown in the following cases
     1. When a 16-digit number is input in the input field.
     2. Success message would also include the 16-digit number added in the input field.